 If you’ve ever committed to a gym routine only to find yourself bored and unmotivated a couple months later, I feel your pain.
 I myself used to be less than excited about going to the gym regularly, but kept coming back only because I knew that the gym was charging me every month regardless of the frequency of my visits.
 Running saved me from quitting exercise back in those days, but that’s a different story.

-Today I’d like to tell you about the little tweaks I’ve implemented into my workout routine that get me excited about going to the gym almost every day, plus share with you 5 workouts that bust gym boredom and keep things interesting.
+Today I’d like to tell you about the little tweaks that will show you how to beat gym boredom.
+I’ve implemented these tweaks into my workout routine to get myself excited about going to the gym regularly.
+Plus, I’m sharing with you 5 workouts that will keep things interesting in the gym.

 1. Change it up – every day!
 If you do the same set of exercises every time you step into the gym, it won’t be long before you get bored out of your mind and stop seeing any progress.
 I did that myself for years!
 A much more challenging and interesting approach is to do something different every time – read on for some ideas!

 2. Break up with exercise machines, and fall in love with free weights.
 Machines can be great if you know what you’re doing, but if your gym routine is stuck at using the same 3-4 machines every time you’re at the gym, it’s no bueno.
 Cut your overall time at the gym by doing full-body exercises with free weights to work more than one muscle group at a time.

 3. Aim for a workout that’s short but intense.
 Let me guess: you don’t have 1.5 hours available every day to spend at the gym, but you’d love to see progress even with shorter gym visits?
 I hear ya!
 The workouts below allow you to break a sweat and work your major muscle groups in about 30 minutes or less, so you don’t have to spend all of your free time at the gym!